joinmarket-webui/jam/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional context**

 Add any other context about the problem here to help explain your problem. e.g. error logs or screenshots if applicable.
+Make sure to remove any confidential information before sharing screenshots or logs.